 Meet our psychologist

-Our Clinical Psychologists are experienced in working with people with cancer and their families across all types and stages of the disease, from those at risk to long term survivors or end of life.
+Our Psychologists are experienced in working with people with cancer and their families across all types and stages of the disease, from those at risk to long term survivors or end of life.
 Jane Fletcher and her team of Health Psychologists provide MIOG patients with specialised support and care.